ddsky/spoonacular-api-clients/kotlin/docs/DefaultApi.md

 //import com.spoonacular.client.model.*

-val apiInstance = DefaultApi() val upc : java.math.BigDecimal = 33698816271 // java.math.BigDecimal | The UPC of the product for that you want to find comparable products.
+val apiInstance = DefaultApi() val upc : java.math.BigDecimal = 33698816271 // java.math.BigDecimal | The UPC of the product for which you want to find comparable products.
 try {
     val result : kotlin.Any = apiInstance.getComparableProducts(upc)
     println(result)